All Products

 • Full data synchronization: If proxy nodes detect that full data is being synchronized on a read replica, the proxy nodes stop routing traffic to the read replica until the synchronization is complete.

-Zone-disaster recovery solution
+Zone-disaster recovery (multi-zone) solution

 Figure 5.
 Create a zone-disaster recovery instance 创建同城容灾实例

-After you create a zone-disaster recovery instance, a replica node that has the same specifications as the master node is deployed in a different zone than the master node.
+After you create a zone-disaster recovery instance, a replica node that has the same specifications as the master node is deployed in a different zone from the master node.
 The master node synchronizes data to the replica node over a dedicated channel.

 Cross-region disaster recovery solution